Cray-HPE/docs-csm/glossary.md

 ## Content Projection Service (CPS)

-> CPS is deprecated in CSM 1.6 and removed in CSM 1.7.
-Its replacement is the
+> Support for projection of root filesystems and PE images using CPS is deprecated in CSM 1.6 and removed in CSM 1.7.
+Projection for these images should instead use the
 > [Scalable Boot Projection Service (SBPS)](#scalable-boot-projection-service-sbps).
 > See [Deprecated Features](introduction/deprecated_features/README.md).